rero/sonar.ch/content/iraas.md

 Please contact us at [info.sonar@rero.ch](mailto:info.sonar@rero.ch) for pricing details or other information.

+## Two forms {#shared_vs_dedicated}

 This service is provided in two distinct forms:

-- As a **shared, multi-institutional portal**, with a single common search and navigation interface, as well as common deposit policies.
-The documents of each institution are contained in a dedicated collection, with a unique URL (permalink) and an entry in the "Institution" filter (facet). [currently in tests, opening planned for **July 2020**]
+- **Shared repository**: a multi-institutional portal, with a single common search and navigation interface, as well as common deposit policies.
+The documents of each institution are contained in a dedicated collection, with a unique URL (permalink) and an entry in the "Institution" filter (facet). [currently in tests, opening planned for **September 2020**]
-- As a **dedicated independent portal**, with its own distinct identity and policies, and other extended features. [planned for **late 2020**]
+- **Dedicated repositories** are independent portals, each with its own distinct identity and policies, and other extended features. [planned for **late 2020**]

 ## Features common to both forms: